lm3nitro/Projects/Network Traffic Analysis/TCP/TCP Reset Scan.md

 ### Defense:

-+ One way to identify a TCP RST attack is by comparing the physical address of the transmitter with our network device list; a mismatch, such as a different MAC address, indicates potential malicious activity.
++ One way to identify a TCP RST attack is by comparing the physical address of the transmitter with the network device list; a mismatch, such as a different MAC address, indicates potential malicious activity.
 However, attackers can spoof MAC addresses to evade detection, leading to retransmissions and other anomalies similar to those seen in ARP poisoning incidents.
 + Use anomaly detection to identify unusual traffic patterns that deviate from normal behavior, such as excessive RST packets.
-+ Implement flow monitoring solutions to track the volume and types of packets passing through your network.
++ Implement flow monitoring solutions to track the volume and types of packets passing through the network.
 An unusual spike in RST packets can indicate a scan.
 + Set up alerts for instances where a single IP address attempts to access multiple ports in a short period, especially with RST responses.